patelnitesh/SwiftUIDemo/README.md

 # SwiftUIDemo
-SwiftUI Demo to demonstrate different capability of my skill to use.
+SwiftUI Demo App - iPhone app - to demonstrate different capability using Flickr API.

+Currently App uses the Flickr API but is not endorsed or certified by Flickr.